About Us

 History

-The Valkyrie Project, Inc. was founded in 2018 as an LLC with the mission to provide intuitive, cycle-based workout programming for women pursuing military roles that were previously closed to them1.
+The Valkyrie Project, Inc. was founded in 2018 as an LLC with the mission to provide intuitive, cycle-based workout programming for women pursuing military roles that were previously closed to them.
 Recognizing the need for specialized training and support, the organization transitioned into a 501c(3) nonprofit to expand its mission and address broader issues related to the advancement of American servicewomen.

 What We Do